davehunt/davehunt.co.uk/_drafts/jenkins-pipeline-walkthrough.md

 }
 ```

-This is an example of a plugin that doesn't have pipeline specific syntax yet,
+This is an example of a plugin that doesn't have pipeline-specific syntax yet,
 but it can still be used by knowing the Java class of the build wrapper.
 In
 time, hopefully all plugins will have more memorable and readable pipeline
 syntax.